grafana/agent/docs/sources/flow/reference/cli/convert.md

 If the `FILE_NAME` argument is not provided or if the `FILE_NAME` argument is equal to `-`, `grafana-agent-flow convert` converts the contents of standard input.
-Otherwise, `grafana-agentflow convert` reads and converts the file from disk specified by the argument.
+Otherwise, `grafana-agent-flow convert` reads and converts the file from disk specified by the argument.

-There are several different flags available for the `grafana-agent-flow convert` command.
+There are several different flags available for the ``convert` command.
 You can use the `--output` flag to write the contents of the converted config to a specified path.
 You can use the `--report` flag to generate a diagnostic report.
 The `--bypass-errors` flag allows you to bypass any [errors] generated during the file conversion.

 The command fails if the source config has syntactically incorrect configuration or cannot be converted to Grafana Agent Flow River format.